Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - As seen in my wireframe, I designed a page for the players that would have their bio and information but I decided to leave this out as it would have taken too much time, however this is a feature I would definitely like to add in the future.

 - Another feature I would like to add at a later date is a page which gives users the opportunity to sign up to a newsletter.

+## Technologies Used

+### HTML5

+This is the programming language that I used to build the main structure of my website and add all of the content.

+### CSS3

+This is the programming language that I used to style the HTML5 to match my wireframe.

+### Bootstrap

+The bootstrap library was used throughout my project for various components and I used the Bootstrap grid system to make my website fully responsive across all screen sizes.

+### Git Hub

+I used Git hub to deploy the final version of my project to Git hub pages.

+### Version control

+Throughout the process of developing my project I used Git pods version control to make regular commits to ensure I had previous versions of my code stored.

+### Git Pod

+The main tool I used to build my project was Git pod’s integrated development environment.